evelyncy96/NYTimes-sentiment-analysis/README.md

 * `neu`: Neutral
 * `compound`: Compound (i.e. aggregated score, ranging from -1 (most neg) to 1 (most pos))<br>

-In image4, we presented compound scores of articles from both category 'trump' and 'biden' on a daily basis in heatmap using seaborn package.
+In image4, we presented compound scores of articles from both category 'trump' and 'biden' on a daily basis in heatmap using Seaborn package.
 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image4.png)
 <br><br>

     Image5: NLTK compound scores in stacked bar charts

-In image5, we presented the same information as in image4, but in stacked bar charts using matplotlib.
+In image5, we presented the same information as in image4, but in stacked bar charts using Matplotlib.
 This chart turned the data into a more digestible format.
 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image5.png)
 <br><br>